AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/faq.md

 **What if my user login doesn't match my email when I get migrated to an Adobe Identity?**

-Current Marketo users with logins different from their email address will no longer log in with that credential once migrated to an Adobe Identity.
+Current Marketo Engage users with logins different from their email address will no longer log in with that credential once migrated to an Adobe Identity.
 Adobe Identities always authenticate with a user's email address.
+You can update an Adobe identity email address at [account.adobe.com](https://account.adobe.com){target="_blank"}.

 **What happens after the Adobe Identity migration if my subscription uses IP restriction settings?**

 When subscriptions are onboarded to Adobe Identity, IP restriction settings do not get migrated to the Adobe Admin Console.
 Marketo's IP restriction settings include allowing only access from specific IP addresses, and blocking specific IP addresses from access.
 At this time, Adobe Identity Management System does not support IP restriction features.

-Coming in 2024, Adobe Identity Management System will release a feature to support allowing only specific IP addresses, supporting a transition for Marketo users currently utilizing this feature.
+Coming in early 2025, Adobe Identity Management System will release a feature to support allowing only specific IP addresses, supporting a transition for Marketo users currently utilizing this feature.
 Those who currently use this feature will not undergo user migration until the feature is released.
 Once the feature is delivered, users will be notified of their migration being scheduled.
 More information about the feature will be provided when available.

 Users who currently use the IP restriction, blocking specific addresses from access, will no longer be able to use this feature after being migrated to Adobe Identity, as it is not supported by Adobe Identity Management System.